-Students who earn a minimum of 14 credits in courses which include 12 credits elected on a graded basis (A thru E), and who earn a 3.5 grade point average are eligible for University Honors.
+Students who earn a minimum of 14 credits in courses which include 12 credits elected on a graded basis ("A" through "E"), and who earn a 3.5 grade point average are eligible for University Honors.
 This Honor will be awarded each full term of classes (Fall & Winter terms).
-This distinction is posted on a student's transcript by the Registrar's Office.
-Students who receive this honor two consecutive terms will be invited to attend the annual Honors Convocation.
+This distinction is posted on a student's transcript by the University of Michigan Registrar's Office.
+Students who receive this honor for two consecutive terms will be invited to attend the annual Honors Convocation.